dtararuj/SMS_spam_detection/README.md

 The best results we achived using neural network with:
 - 1 recurential layer and 8 Units,
 - emedding layer with size 40,
-- Dense layerwith 2 units and softmax activation layers as an output
+- Dense layer with 2 units and softmax activation layer as an output
 - binary_crossentropy loss function,
 - Adam Optimizer with learning rate = 0.01